nguyenkduywork/nguyenkduywork/README.md

 # Kim Duy NGUYEN
-### Master's Student in Data Engineering at DSTI
+### Master's Student in Data Engineering for Artificial Intelligence at DSTI - School of Engineering

 ---

-I'm currently diving deep into the world of data, exploring the intricacies of Data Engineering, and aspiring to bridge the gap between raw data and meaningful insights.
-When I'm not crunching numbers, you might find me crafting virtual worlds in my game development projects.
+With a focus on Data/Analytics Engineering and Data Science/Analysis, I enjoy working with data, making a high-performance pipeline (ELT, ETL) and extract useful insights out of them.
+In my freetime, I sometimes develop Video games using Unity or Web based games using Python / Flask.
+Also very interested in Blockchain technologies.

 #### Languages and Tools: